-20. Add the following code inside the assembly section of the If statement to declare the selection manager and to attach to it.
+21. Add the following code inside the assembly section of the If statement to declare the selection manager and to attach to it.

 '''

-ElseIf Model.GetType = swDocumentTypes_e.Then Then
+ElseIf Model.GetType = swDocumentTypes_e.swDocASSEMBLY Then

 Dim Assy As AssemblyDoc = Model

 'set materials on selected components

 Dim SelMgr As SelectionMgr

 SelMgr = Model.SelectionManager

 End If

 '''

 Some of the things you can access from the selection manager interface are the selected object count, type, or even the xyz point where the object was selected in space.
-In this macro you will 84 need to access the selected object count or number of items selected, and get access to the components that were selected.
-Remember that components in SolidWorks can be either parts or assemblies.
+In this macro you will need to access the selected object count or number of items selected, and get access to the components that were selected.
+Remember that components in SOLIDWORKS can be either parts or assemblies.
 Since we can only set density for parts, we will need to make sure the item selected is a part.
 For each item in the selection manager, you must get the ModelDoc2 interface and then set its material settings.
 You cannot set material settings at the component level in the API.

-21. Add the following code to set the material to all selected components.
+22. Add the following code to set the material to all selected components.

 '''

-ElseIf Model.GetType = swDocumentTypes_e.swDocASSEMBLY Then
+ElseIf Model.GetType = swDocumentTypes e.swDocASSEMBLY Then

 Dim Assy As AssemblyDoc = Model

 'set materials on selected components

 Dim SelMgr As SelectionMgr

 SelMgr = Model.SelectionManager

 Dim Comp As Component2

 Dim compModel As ModelDoc2

 For i As Integer = 1 To

 SelMgr.GetSelectedObjectCount2(-1)

-Comp = SelMgr.GetSelectedObjectsComponent3(i, -1)
+Comp = SelMgr.GetSelectedObjectsComponent4(i, -1)

 compModel = Comp.GetModelDoc2

-if compModel.GetType = swDocumentTypes_e.swDocPART Then
+If compModel.GetType = swDocumentTypes e.swDocPART Then

 compModel.SetMaterialPropertyName2("Default",

-"SolidWorks Materials.sldmat", MyCombo.Text)
+"SOLIDWORKS Materials.sldmat", MyCombo.Text)

 End If

 Next

 End If

-. . .

 '''